qt-learning/QML-Integration-Intermediate/README.md

-# QML Integration Intermediate
+# QML & C++ Integration Intermediate

-This is the repo for the QML Integration Intermediate course on Qt Academy.
+This is the repo for the QML & C++ Integration Intermediate course on Qt Academy.

 ## Getting Started